2023 UPDATE AND APPEAL: HELP US FENCE THE CEMETERY!

 An uplifting partner to the event was the Daffodil Project, a U.S. non-profit organization providing daffodil bulbs in memory of the 1.5 million children who perished in the Holocaust and in support of all children suffering in humanitarian crises.
 The Daffodil Project donated 5,000 daffodil bulbs which were planted at the site of the Jewish cemetery by students and their parents under the supervision of teacher Robert Kobylarczyk.

-For the one year anniversary of this event, we celebrate the progress that has been made in cleaning, marking and recognizing this sacred site.
 Our new goal is to raise the funds needed for a proper fence.
 Without such a fence, the cemetery remains unprotected and too accessible to random passers-by seeking a spot to party or drink beer, leaving garbage and debris behind.
 We would like to prevent this scenario from a neglected past from continuing.

 JEWS IN TUSZYN & HOW THIS PROJECT BEGAN